 President George Washington’s devoted widow and the nation’s first first lady, Martha Dandridge Custis Washington, dies at her Mt.
-Vernon home on this day in 1802.
+Vernon home on May 22, 1802.
 She was 70 years old.

 Like her husband, Martha Washington was born in the American colonies as a British subject (1731).
 The petite, dark-haired 19 year old married her first husband, a prosperous 39-year-old Virginia planter named Daniel Parke Custis in 1750.
 The couple resided in a mansion called the White House and, after Custis died in 1757, Martha ran the plantation, aided by her innate business sense.
 Two years later, Martha, then 26 and a wealthy and socially prominent widow with two children, met George Washington.
 At the time, George was a colonel in the British army, a veteran of the French and Indian War and a member of the Virginia House of Burgesses.
 The two were married in 1759.

 George and Martha moved to Mt.
 Vernon when he inherited the estate in 1761.
 Although the couple had no children of their own–many scholars suggest Washington may have been sterile–George adopted Martha’s children as his own.
 Before the American Revolution began in 1776, Martha helped to run two households–Mt.
 Vernon and the estate she inherited from Custis–with an enormous staff of slaves and servants.
 During the war, while George led the Continental Army, she frequently followed him to military encampments to take care of him and urge the local women to help feed, clothe and tend to the soldiers.